Will This Really Be The Summer Of STIs?

 As we learned with COVID-19, shaming people does nothing to change behavior, and shaming someone for contracting an STI certainly doesn’t help anything either, Depasse says.
 If a recent sexual partner calls you and tells you to get tested, try to avoid pointing fingers.
 Get tested as soon as possible, and if you do test positive, follow your doctor’s treatment plan.

-Whether "ho girl summer" ends up being real or not, remember that your STI status doesn’t define you — and that the more on top of your sexual health you are, the safer and happier you’ll be.
+Whether the summer of sex ends up being real or not, remember that your STI status doesn’t define you — and that the more on top of your sexual health you are, the safer and happier you’ll be.